SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Cost of Goods Sold

 Cost of goods sold for purchased finished goods includes the purchase costs and related overhead.
-Cost of goods sold for VF-manufactured goods includes all materials, labor and overhead costs incurred in the production process.
-In both cases, overhead includes all costs related to manufacturing or purchasing finished goods, including costs of planning, purchasing, quality control, depreciation, freight, duties, royalties paid to third parties and shrinkage.
+Overhead includes all costs related to purchasing finished goods, including costs of planning, purchasing, quality control, depreciation, freight, duties, royalties paid to third parties and shrinkage.
 For product lines with a warranty, a provision for estimated future repair or replacement costs, based on historical and anticipated trends, is recorded when these products are sold.

 Selling, General and Administrative Expenses